 You can study Mathematics at VU Amsterdam if you have the following pre-university profiles:

 If Mathematics B is part of your profile, you can start immediately on the Bachelor’s programme in Mathematics as well as the Biomedical Mathematics study track.

 Higher professional education (hbo) (propaedeutic year/programme)

-Transferring to the Bachelor’s programme in Health and Life on the basis of an hbo propaedeutic year/programme?
+Transferring to the Bachelor’s programme in Mathematics on the basis of an hbo propaedeutic year/programme?
 This is possible if you have additionally obtained a modular certificate for the subject of Mathematics B on 6 vwo level.

 Higher professional education (hbo) / research university education (wo) (completed programmes)